skrzynski-com/logsproc-jax-rs/README.md

 ## My comment

-I have used CompletableFuture to process data parallelly.
-I have used Semaphore with externalized configuration to not load too much data to memory before CompletableFuture tasks will be able to consume it.
 I had to code it in short time so below I put what could be done in the future.

 ## TODO